 Step 2: Start with Small Changes That’ll Stick

-It goes without saying that you’ll have to look at your numbers first to see what your spending has been like so far.
+First, look at your numbers to see what your spending has been like so far.

 Try the one-number strategy, a simplified plan that categorizes your monthly spending into four main buckets: fixed costs, financial goals, non-monthly expenses and flexible spending.

 After you see the numbers in black and white, determine which areas you can pare back to give more breathing room for others.
 For example, could you downgrade your cellphone data plan by connecting to Wi-Fi at home?
 Free up that expense and dedicate it to boosting your emergency fund, instead.

 Whatever you do, don’t try to knock down your spending all at once.

 “You can't train to run a marathon in one month,” says Philip Olsen, CFP®, founder of The Art of Finance in Austin, Texas.
 “If you're going to set goals and shift your habits, start with bite-sized goals, like a 10% to 20% shift or less.
 If you can do that, then maybe you can crank up the intensity next time.”

 Step 3: Make Room for the Fun Stuff

 It’s easy to equate budgeting with deprivation.
 But keep in mind, a money plan isn’t just about paying the bills.

 “To most folks ‘budget’ means a set of handcuffs,” Olsen says.
 “It means you're going to have less fun, do less things you care about, have less freedom.
 But I encourage clients, think about what you could do if you were in control of your cash flow.
 Tell your money what to do instead of wondering where it went off to.”